raspberrypi/raspiraw/README.md

 Looking up register difference between mode4 (1296x960) and mode5 (1296x720) it can be seen that y_addr_end register (3806+3807) difference (0x07A3 versus 0x06B3) is 0xF0=240.
 This is the reduction in vertical resulution between both modes.
 For being based on mode7 the higher value is 0x07A3=1955.
 Keeping 64 lines from 480 means reduction by 480-64=0x01A0 from 0x07A3, which is 0x0603.

 For this to work 78 is needed in register 3802 according diff between mode4 and mode5.
 3802 top 4 bits are debug mode (7), while  lower 4 bits are bits [11:8] of y_addr_start.
 Register 3803 value for bits [7:0] of y_addr_start is 0x00.
 Not sure what 0x0800=2048 means since that is above vertical sensor row size.
-But that settings makes it work.
+But that setting makes it work.

 #### Creation of .ogg video from dcraw processed and stretched .ppm frames